Symbolic substitution systems beyond abelian groups: Introduction

-While unique ergodicity holds at least in all the examples considered here, the question of strong aperiodicity is more subtle, and we confine ourselves with a sample result (see Section~\ref{Sec-StrongAper} for details).
-Concerning the following theorem we remark that every $1$-connected $2$-step nilpotent Lie group with a rational structure admits a \emph{canonical} homogeneous structure.
+It is an interesting question to find conditions under which a given substitution system $\Gamma \curvearrowright \Omega(S)$ is actually \emph{strongly} aperiodic.
+If $\Gamma$ happens to be abelian, then it is easy to see that every minimal and weakly aperiodic subshift is automatically strongly aperiodic; thus assuming primitivity and non-periodicity of the substitution rule is sufficient in this case.
+However, the corresponding argument breaks down in the non-abelian case.
+If the ambient substitution group $G$ happens to be $2$-step nilpotent (as in the case of the Heisenberg group), then there is a distinguished class of dilation data for $G$ which we call \emph{special dilation data} (see \S \ref{SpecialSub} below), and in this case we can establish strong aperiodicity by reduction to the abelian case:

-\begin{theorem}[Strong aperiodicity] Let $\Dd$ be a homogeneous dilation datum whose underlying homogeneous Lie group is $2$-step nilpotent and endowed with its canonical homogeneous structure.
-Then for every non-periodic primitive substitution datum $\Ss$ over $\Dd$ the associated substitution system $\Omega(S)$ is strongly aperiodic, i.e. every $\omega\in\Omega(S)$ has trivial $\Gamma$-stabilizer. \end{theorem}
+\begin{theorem}[Strong aperiodicity] Let $\Dd$ be a special dilation datum over a $2$-step nilpotent substitution group.
+Then for every non-periodic primitive substitution datum $\Ss$ over $\Dd$ the associated substitution system $\Omega(S)$ is strongly aperiodic. \end{theorem}